MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ::: moniker range=">=vs-2022"

 - The latest release of Visual Studio 2022 that is hosted on Microsoft servers.
-To install this, click on the following button and then choose the correct edition.
+To install this, click on the following button and then choose the edition you want.
 A small "bootstrapper" file will then be downloaded into your **Downloads** folder.

  > [!div class="button"]
  > [Download Visual Studio](https://visualstudio.microsoft.com/downloads)

 ::: moniker-end

-- If you already have Visual Studio installed, you can [install another version alongside it](/visualstudio/install/install-visual-studio-versions-side-by-side#install-different-editions-within-the-same-major-visual-studio-version-side-by-side) by choosing one that is offered in the Visual Studio Installer's Available tab.
+- If you already have Visual Studio installed, you can [install another version alongside it](/visualstudio/install/install-visual-studio-versions-side-by-side#install-different-editions-within-the-same-major-visual-studio-version-side-by-side) by choosing one that is offered in the Visual Studio Installer's **Available** tab.

 ::: moniker range="vs-2019"